 Dr Morgan provided the history of the creation of the WHO Health Emergencies (WHE) programme which was created by WHO member states in 2016.
-The WHE programme focuses on WHO strategic priorities: to keep the world safe; improve health, and serve the vulnerable to support attainment of the Sustainable Development Goals.
+The WHE programme focuses on WHO strategic priorities: to keep the world safe; improve health and serve the vulnerable to drive to the attainment of Sustainable Development Goals.
 Emergencies have the potential to disrupt and derail the SDGs.